NewsUKArchive/fructose/README.md

 # Fructose
 ## Brought to you by The Times Tooling team  🛠

-Fructose is a library that enables the loading of react native and react native web components on a device.
+Fructose is a testing library that enables the loading of react native and react native web components on a device.

 We have used this to